 The Group reviews its investments for OTTI based on the specific identification method.
 The Group considers available quantitative and qualitative evidence in evaluating potential impairment of its investments.
 If the cost of an investment exceeds the investment's fair value, the Group considers, among other factors, general market conditions, government economic plans, the duration and the extent to which the fair value of the investment is less than the cost, the Group's intent and ability to hold the investment, and the financial condition and near term prospects of the investees.
+The Company recorded nil, nil and US\$2,338 impairment losses on its available-for-sale investments during the years ended May 31, 2015, 2016 and 2017, respectively.

-(d) Long-term held-to-maturity investment
+(d) Long-term Held-to-maturity Investments

 The Group's long-term held-to-maturity investment represents a trust guaranteed by a bank with the maturity of more than one year, which is stated at its amortized cost.
+As of May 31, 2017, the related balance was all collected.